 - An overall grade point average of at least 3.00 in the undergraduate degree program or of at least 3.25 for the last two years, or equivalent, of undergraduate work (based on 4.00 scale).

 - Completion of the Graduate Management Admission Test (GMAT) with a score that equals or exceeds an overall total score of 500.
-In certain circumstances, applicants may substitute the GRE (with similar percentile scores expected to those noted above).
-This situation will be determined on a case-by-case basis.
+In certain circumstances, applicants may request a waiver if they meet one of the following criteria:

 - Satisfy the School of Graduate Studies’ English Language Proficiency requirements as published in the graduate catalog.

 - Minimum competence in business math and statistics, accounting, economics, and finance.
 This competence is normally demonstrated by having a bachelor’s degree in business administration, previous equivalent course work in each of four subject areas, or by successful completion of self-paced boot camp courses on these topics from Ivy Software.